 Given the ubiquity of smartphones, you can listen to a podcast almost any time you want.
 My high yield time for podcasts is driving to and from work.
 That is 60-70 minutes of five days per week: between 5 and 6 hours of time each week to improve my mind!

 I subscribe to many podcasts in my podcast software (Pocket Casts), but some are there only as reminders that I would like to listen to that content at some point in the future.
 There are a series of podcasts that I do listen to every week, and my phone downloads them for me as soon as they are released.

 Note that this list is of productivity podcasts.
 There are others I also listen to, but I am focusing on productivity here.
 My selections are listed in alphabetical order, not ranked.

 The productivity podcasts I listen to every week (2018 Edition):

 Able Business Radio

 I originally began listening to Able Business Radio host Zachary Sexton on The Productivity Show by Asian Efficiency, and was sad to hear he was leaving that company and striking out on his own.
-Imagine my delight to discover he was starting his own productivity business and that would include a podcast.
+Imagine my delight to discover he was starting his own productivity business and that would include a weekly podcast.